ooni/ooni.org/content/about/faq.md

-2. **Internet censorship often differs from network to network within a country.** In many countries around the world, Internet Service Providers (ISPs) block access to different websites at their own discretion (often as a result of vague government orders).
+2. **Internet censorship often differs from network to network within a country.** In many countries around the world, Internet Service Providers (ISPs) block access to different websites, often as a result of vague government orders.
 A site that may be accessible in your network may be blocked in another.

 3. **Most censorship techniques are quite subtle.** When an ISP serves